 Where is it?
 Bing map||Geograph grid ref NZ2168

 Kingston Park is a large estate on the western outskirts of Newcastle dating from the 1970s.
 It has a mixture of housing including some low-rise flats, terraces, semi-detached and detached houses, all with planted open space and plenty of parking.
 The western bypass, renamed the A1, cuts the Gosforth and Fawdon parts of NE3 from Kingston Park, which lies to the west of the A1.
 Between the main area of housing and the A1 lies the airport industrial estate.
+It is connected to the airport and the city centre and beyond by the Metro light rail system.
 Parts of Kingston Park originally had names such as Ouseburn Park and Tudor Grange, but these seem to be falling out of general use.

 Kingston Park is an 1970s suburb on the western edge of the city.
 Original residents, who bought their houses as new, say they looked out over fields and there were very few buses.
 That sense of “almost living in the countryside” has certainly gone.
 The suburb is connected by Metro to the city centre and the airport, and in 1990 the A1 western bypass opened on the area’s doorstep.
 The area remains popular because of a good supply of relatively affordable family housing with garden space, good transport links (the Metro station and to the A1) and good quality local schools.

 - Houses being constructed in 1978 Newcastle libraries on flickr